balestek/medor/README.md

 2. Enter the tor command when prompted

-When prompted during the first IP search for a .onion website, enter `tor`.
+When prompted during the first search for a .onion website, enter `tor`.

-You can also set the path of the tor executable or the tor command at any time by using the command `medor tor_path`.
+You can also set or change the command or path later by using the command `medor tor_path`.

 ### Known issues

 1) If tor is already running on your system, _medor_ may not be able to launch a new instance of tor.
-In this case, you may see an error message indicating that.
-To resolve this issue, you need to stop the existing tor process or kill the tor process.
+To resolve this issue, you need to kill the tor process.
+When installing tor on Ubuntu, it will start tor at every boot.
+You need to kill tor process before using _medor_ or disable tor from starting at boot (`sudo systemctl disable tor.service`).
 2) If you get a "Timeout" error, especially with onion services, it may be a temporary issue with the Tor network.
 Try again.

 ### Credits